-Seared Garlic Eggplant
+Seared Garlic Eggplants

 Chinese eggplant seared until golden and caramelized, tossed in a savory oyster garlic glaze.